Toupret Filler Review – Full Range

 Toupret Joint and Skim

-Toupret joint and skim comes in ready mixed and powder form, I have only used the powder form, it mixes up easily and goes on smoothly.
-It dries at a reasonable rate; it sands down very well and like the rest of the Toupret range it doesn’t flash/grin through when applying paint.
-I can find any negatives with this product and the pros are it mixes nice and sands down well and it’s reasonably priced.
+Toupret joint and skim comes in ready mixed and powder form.
+I have only used the powder form so I can’t comment on the ready mixed sorry.
+Toupret joint and skim mixes up easily and goes on smoothly.
+It dries at a reasonable rate, sands down very well and like the rest of the Toupret range, it doesn’t flash/grin through after applying paint.
+It mixes nicely, sands down well and it’s reasonably priced.

 I would give this a 8.5/10